List of awards and nominations received by Orelsan: IMPALA European Independent Album of the Year Award

+Berlin Music Video Awards

 MTV Europe Music Awards

 The MTV Europe Music Awards are an annual award ceremony that celebrate and honour the most popular songs and artists in Europe.

 NRJ Music Awards

 The NRJ Music Awards (commonly abbreviated as a NMA) are an award ceremony presented by French radio station NRJ to honour the best in French and worldwide music industry.

 Prix Constantin

 The Prix Constantin is an annual French music prize awarded to the best album of an artist who has come to prominence during the course of the past year.

 Prix de la Création Musicale

 Trace Urban Music Awards

 The TRACE Urban Music Awards are an annual award ceremony which recognises the best hip hop, tropical and African music artists.

 Victoires de la Musique

 Victoires de la Musique is an annual French award ceremony where "Victoire" accolades are awarded by the French Ministry of Culture to recognize outstanding achievement in the music industry that recognizes the best musical artists of the year.